Science and engineering are full of paradoxes:

 There are no graduate students here.
 In addition to classes and labs, you will have the opportunity to work with professors on their own research.
 Swarthmore faculty are awarded many research grants each year, most of which include funding for research assistance.
 You may want to spend a summer gaining graduate-level experience on one of these projects.

 There’s more to you than the scientist.
 At Swarthmore, the musician, the linguist, the political scientist, and the philosopher in you will all get the same attention and respect as the biologist or engineer.

 When you graduate from Swarthmore, you’ll have learned how to write clearly and persuasively, to assemble knowledge from many sources, to present ideas, to take a risk—in short, how to think.

 Exploring a wide range of interests at Swarthmore will also make you a better scientist.
 In the “real” world, science doesn’t happen in a vacuum.
 You need to have the vision to seize new opportunities, understand the larger context, overcome political hurdles, write successful grant proposals, and explore the ethics of your research.

 That’s what a liberal arts education is all about.
 And in a time when the frontiers of science change daily, it’s your best insurance for a constantly growing, challenging future.

-Programs in engineering and the sciences:
+Programs in engineering

 • Computer Science